 Like other falcons, merlins do not build their own nests, but instead use the old stick nests of crows or magpies.
 Up to five eggs may be laid and incubated by the female.
 The young remain together after fledging and may migrate south together.

 Merlins feed primarily on small to medium-sized birds, but will take insects, rodents, and small lizards.
 They have been known to take birds as large as pigeons, but more often they take small passerines or shorebirds weighing less than 50 grams.

 RAPTOR CENTER DATA:

-As the Minnesota breeding population grows, we see more merlins admitted to the clinic every year, most often with traumatic injuries.
+As the Minnesota urban breeding population grows, the clinic admits 20-25 merlins each year.
+Most often, they suffer with traumatic injuries.

 The merlin is not afforded any special status.